Bira/octopus-carnival/_posts/2026-09-04-dfrpg-adventurers-scout.md

     - lets-read
 ---

-The Scout resembles the D&D Ranger, but not just any ranger.
-The closest point of comparison is the D&D 4th Edition Archer Ranger.
-This profession has nothing to do with magic, but is very skilled at sneaking, tracking, and surviving in the wild.
-And they love to reach out across the distance between people and touch their hearts (with arrows).
+Scouts are very skilled at sneaking and tracking, and are as good or better than Barbarians at surviving in the wild.
+But instead of getting stuck in melee like Barbarians, they love to reach out across the distance between people and touch their hearts (with arrows).

 This is ultimately a very simple template, but it also does its job extremely well, and it's likely to be your main point of engagement with the DFRPG's